 Jennifer Boum Make is primarily a literary and visual studies scholar and Assistant Professor in the Department of French & Francophone Studies at Georgetown University.
 She is also affiliated with the Medical Humanities Initiative and the African Studies Program at Georgetown.
 She received her Ph.D. in 2019 from the University of Pittsburgh.

-Jennifer Boum Make is also an active member of the collective Kwazman Vwa, founded in the spring of 2021 and which offers series of monthly online conversations (during the academic year) with contemporary Caribbean writers.
+Jennifer Boum Make is also a member of the collective Kwazman Vwa, founded in the spring of 2021 and which offers series of online conversations (during the academic year) with contemporary Caribbean writers.

 Academic Appointment(s)